Last updated on March 27th, 2023 at 10:21 pm

 Lavender is not a plant to grow indoors, and should be planted outside whenever the timing is right.

-All lavender requires full sun, and good drainage.
+All lavender requires direct sunlight, and good drainage.

 Lavender benefits from regular watering, especially during the first growing season.